-When deciding which lender to use, consider the bank, credit union or online lender business line of credit requirements.
+When deciding which lender to use, consider the bank, credit union, or online lender business line of credit requirements.
 Each could require different information.
-Lenders have different criteria by which they rate your creditworthiness based on how long you have been in business and other factors.
-It might help you be more efficient if you gather the business and financial documents before applying.
+Lenders have different criteria by which they rate your creditworthiness.
+Typically, they’ll review some combination of the following:

 - Business Financials.
 Prospective lenders will review the annual or monthly revenue of your business.
-Be sure you can provide as many details as requested in your financial statements, including balance sheet, annual revenue and cash flow.
+Be sure you provide the details requested in your financial statements, including your balance sheet, annual revenue and cash flow.
 As with other requirements, different lenders will have varied expectations for revenue.
-Online lenders may expect revenues above $25,000, while banks and other financial institutions may require revenues of $100,000 or even more.
+Online lenders may expect revenues above $25,000, while major banks and other traditional lenders may require revenues of $100,000 or even more.

 - How Long You Have Been in Business.
-Lenders will consider how long you have been in business before extending a line of credit.
+Lenders will consider how well-established your business is before extending a line of credit.
 For example, you may be required to have been in business for at least six months or even two years before some lenders will approve your application.
 Online lenders may put less emphasis on this requirement than traditional banks and credit unions.

 - Industry.
-Lenders may consider how saturated the market is for your industry before extending business lines of credit to you.
-Be prepared to show a competitive analysis of how your business compares in the market you’re in.
+Lenders may consider how saturated the market is for your industry before extending a business line of credit to you.
+Be prepared to show a competitive analysis of how your business compares to other companies in your industry.

 When you begin considering a business line of credit, gathering this information before you begin applying can streamline the process.